Polish cochineal: Host plants and geographic distribution

 The Polish cochineal lives on herbaceous plants growing in sandy and arid, infertile soils.
 Its primary host plant is the perennial knawel (Scleranthus perennis), but it has also been known to feed on plants of 20 other genera, including mouse-ear hawkweed (Hieracium pilosella), bladder campion (Silene inflata), velvet bent (Agrostis canina), Caragana, smooth rupturewort (Herniaria glabra), strawberry (Fragaria), and cinquefoil (Potentilla).

 The insect was once commonly found throughout the Palearctic and was recognised across Eurasia, from France and England to China, but it was mainly in Central Europe where it was common enough to make its industrial use economically viable.
 Excessive economic exploitation as well as the shrinking and degradation of its habitat have made the Polish cochineal a rare species.
 In 1994, it was included in the Ukrainian Red Book of endangered species.
 In Poland, where it was still common in the 1960s, there is insufficient data to determine its conservation status, and no protective measures are in place.

 History

 Ancient Slavs developed a method of obtaining red dye from the larvae of the Polish cochineal.
-Despite the labor-intensive process of harvesting the cochineal and a relatively modest yield, the dye continued to be a highly sought-after commodity and a popular alternative to kermes throughout the Middle Ages until it was superseded by Mexican cochineal in the 16th century.
+Despite the labor-intensive process of harvesting the cochineal and a relatively modest yield, the dye continued to be a highly sought-after commodity and a popular alternative to kermes throughout the Middle Ages until the age of discoveries of the New World, from where the Spanish and Portuguese explorers and conquistadors brought cheaper dyes from Southern America.